nikita-stha/pneumonia-detector/README.md

 - Huggingface Inference API token.
 (Your model needs to be deployed in huggingface)
 - Docker for local ( development & deployent)
 - Docker-compose
+- In file web/project/constants.py Update the phone number that you will use for Text message alert.

 ## Quickstart Guide for Local Development